Alfred Qi FAN

 Attention Drift: Salience Bias, Social Networks, and Predictable Returns

-[Abstract] We document significant outperformance of stocks whose industry peers currently experience salient (attention-grabbing) gains, especially those with strong social ties.
+[Abstract] We document significant outperformance of stocks whose industry peers currently experience salient (attention-grabbing) gains, especially for those with strong social ties.
 The long-short strategy based on this effect can earn a risk-adjusted return of 12.5% (t = 5.58) per year.
-The pricing results can be differentiated from well-known cross-stock momentum and can’t be attributed to risk-based explanations or short-term reversals.
-The effect is more pronounced when focal firms are more centered on social networks, receive less attention, or are faced with greater limits of arbitrage.
-We argue that these findings align with categorical thinking, where the salience of peer firm performance distracts investor attention from the focal firm, leading to investor underreaction.
+The pricing results differ from well-known cross-stock momentum and can’t be attributed to risk-based explanations.
+The effect is more pronounced when focal firms are more centered on social networks, or receive less attention, or are faced with greater limits of arbitrage.
+We argue that such peer-level underpricing is mainly due to the asymmetric effect of attention-induced price pressure from focal firm, as buying decisions of peer firms (due to salient outperformance) is more important than selling when investors has very limited attention.